 Immerse Yourself in Another Dimension at VR World in Midtown

 Looking to earn some cool-mom (or dad) cred with your teen or tween?
-Take them to the newly opened VR World in Midtown Manhattan for an out-of-this world experience.
+Take them to VR World in Midtown Manhattan for an out-of-this world experience.

-Whether you choose to climb a mountain in Vietnam (like me) or explore a Matrix-like fighting scene (like my 11-year-old son), you've surely never experienced an afternoon like this in the shadow of the Empire State Building.
+Whether you choose to fly like an eagle through the skies of Paris or hunt ghosts in an abandoned castle in the south of France, you've surely never experienced an afternoon like this in the shadow of the Empire State Building.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.

-Located just across Fifth Avenue from the iconic skyscraper, VR World opened to the public in late June.
-With more than 50 virtual reality experiences on tap at any one time, and rotating monthly, it touts itself as the "largest virtual reality center on this side of the planet."
+Located just across Fifth Avenue from the iconic skyscraper, VR World first opened to the public in the summer of 2017.
+With more than 50 virtual reality experiences on tap at any one time, the site became known as the "largest virtual reality center on this side of the planet" and drew thousands of guests.
+Because of this success, VR World recently expanded, moving to a larger, three-floor, 12,000 square foot space just three doors down from its original location.

 More than 50 VR experiences are on offer, so there's something for tweens and grown-ups.

-We jumped right in—or maybe I should say off—as I decided to try my hand at Richie's Plank Experience, which simulates stepping onto a plank suspended 480 feet above street level.
+Guests can jump right in—or maybe I should say off— trying their hand at a range of headset experiences.
+Richie's Plank Experience, which simulates stepping onto a plank suspended 480 feet above street level, is intense, especially if you're afraid of heights.
 Though I knew it was a game, and knew the plank I walked was squarely on the ground, I was terrified.
 When I had reached the end, the attendant asked if I'd like to step off.
 I'm sure I looked at her with crazy eyes, which were shielded by my VR mask, and insisted there was NO WAY that was happening.
-My son was braver...and took the plunge, which faded to black just before he hit the pavement.

 Walk the plank, virtually suspended hundreds of feet above the ground.